tier4/AutowareArchitectureProposal.iv/src/control/trajectory_follower_nodes/design/trajectory_follower-design.md

 - `LongitudinalController`: generates longitudinal control messages.
 - @subpage latlon-muxer-design : combines the lateral and longitudinal control commands into a single control command.

+Core functionalities are implemented in the @subpage trajectory_follower-package-design package.

 @image html images/trajectory_follower-diagram.png "Overview of the Trajectory Follower package"